 Naima Moreira Laliberté and I Do Kiss ©SusanStickle.

-Wellington, FL – February 22, 2021 – National competition was abuzz at the Adequan® Global Dressage Festival (AGDF), welcoming horses and riders to Equestrian Village at Palm Beach International Equestrian Center from Friday February 19 through Sunday February 21 for national-level competition.
+Wellington, FL – March 29, 2021 – Competition continued at the Adequan® Global Dressage Festival (AGDF) last week, welcoming horses and riders to Equestrian Village at Palm Beach International Equestrian Center from Friday, March 26, through Sunday, March 28, for national-level competition.
 On Saturday, Canada’s Naima Moreira Laliberté topped the FEI Grand Prix with KML Inc’s I Do Kiss.

 For more information and results, please visit www.GlobalDressageFestival.com.